tomalok/docker4aws/README.md

 ## Disclaimer

-This patch is hereby released into the public domain in the hope that it will be useful, but without any warranty of any kind, expressed or implied.
+This is hereby released into the public domain in the hope that it will be useful, but without any warranty of any kind, expressed or implied.
 In no event will the author of this patch be held liable for any damages or consequences of its use or misuse.